 My pitbull is a rescue and struggles with severe separation anxiety.
 Before I adopted him he chewed his way out of a wire crate, and he broke an airline crate when I first brought him home.
 We were introduced to Impact Crates and quickly purchased the Impact Crates – High Anxiety Crate.
 This crate was a GAME CHANGER.
 The design of the crate is escape-proof (which is a huge plus), but beyond that, it is safe and secure.
 Due to the fantastic design of the crate, I was able to partner with Mirror Image K9 to focus on building a positive relationship between my dog and his crate.

 When we decided to travel full time, having a crate that was collapsible was a MUST.
-We switched our pitbull’s crate to the Impact Crates – Collapsible Dog Crate and have truly loved it over the last year.
+We switched our pitbull’s crate to the Impact Crates – Collapsible Dog Crate and have truly loved it over the last two years.
 The setup and breakdown of this crate is surprisingly easier than my shepherd’s crate, which is not what you’d assume when looking at the two different crates side by side.
 This crate also comes with THREE handles, so moving it from location to location is a one person job as well!

 Don’t let the price tag on these crates scare you – it is an investment for sure.
-However, the peace of mind and change in relationship that my pitbull has with his crate (and the relationship that they have together) is SO.
+However, the peace of mind and change in relationship that my pitbull has with his crate (and the relationship that we have together) is SO.
 MUCH.
 BETTER.
 If you have a dog with separation anxiety, you should seriously consider the investment with Impact Crates.

 Car Barrier